Indiana University

 ARCHIVED: Using Norton AntiVirus for Mac OS or Mac OS X, how do I immediately scan a file, folder, or drive for viruses?

 Note: To best protect against viruses, keep your virus pattern files current.
-See For Symantec virus protection software, what are my options for updating the virus definitions?
-To automate updates and scans, see In Symantec AntiVirus for Mac OS X, how do I schedule automatic LiveUpdates and virus scans?
+See ARCHIVED: For Symantec virus protection software, what are my options for updating the virus definitions?
+To automate updates and scans, see ARCHIVED: In Symantec Endpoint Protection for Mac OS X, how do I schedule automatic LiveUpdates and virus scans?

 If you have a suspicious file, folder, or drive, you can use Norton AntiVirus for Mac OS or Mac OS X to scan it for viruses without scanning the entire computer.
 To scan a file, folder, or drive using Norton AntiVirus 7, 8, or 9 for Mac OS 8.x or 9.x or Mac OS X: